woody180/user-authentication-codeigniter-4/README.md

 Views are generated corresponding to the **Users** controller.
 You can find tham on **App/Views** directory.

 # Helper function

 There is a helper function available by which you can chack whether users is logged in, or do logged in user have a privilegies declared in usersgroup table.

+Before using this helper function, make sure that it added in to the **app/Controllers/BaseController.php** file.

 ```
 \App\Helpers\CheckUser::loggedin();